QSmally/DWM/README.md

 # Tiling window manager for Vim

 `dwm.vim` adds tiled window management to Vim.
-It is highly inspired by [dwm](http://dwm.suckless.org/) (Dynamic Window Manager) tiled layout management.
-Windows are always organised defined by the following layout, consisting of a master pane on the left and a stacked pane on the right side.
+It's highly inspired by [dwm](https://dwm.suckless.org/) (Dynamic Window Manager) tiled layouts.
+Windows are always organised defined by the following layout, consisting of a master pane on the left and a stacked pane on the right.

 <pre align="center"><code>
 +--------------+------------------+   +--------------+------------------+